Study Team Members

 Clinical Team

-Margarita Aryavand, M.S.N., C.F.N.P., nurse practitioner and captain of the U.S. Public Health Service, assesses the genetic causes and clinical features of RASopathies and examines the role of genetic and environmental factors in the etiology of cancer and related conditions.
+Margarita Aryavand is a nurse practitioner and captain of the U.S. Public Health Service, assesses the genetic causes and clinical features of RASopathies and examines the role of genetic and environmental factors in the etiology of cancer and related conditions.

 Scientific Team